atk4/dsql/docs/queries.rst

 Chaining
 ========

-Majority of methods return `$this` when called, which makes it pretty convenient for you to chain calls by using `->fx()` multiple times as illustrated in my last example.
+Majority of methods return `$this` when called, which makes it pretty convenient for you to chain calls by using `->fx()` multiple times as illustrated in last example.

 You can also combine creation of the object with method chaining: